very-good-science/data-ethics-club/site/contents/write_ups/2022/01-06-22_writeup.md

 ## What do you see as being barriers to participatory data stewardship, and how could these realistically be overcome?

-This effort can be demanding on researchers.
+This effort can be demanding on researchers, and if the level of participation is high it can be demanding on participants too.
 Perhaps there should be "centralised" institutional support, creating "pools" of relevant participants to reduce duplication of effort.
 There is a lack of funding to practically implement this framework.

 In general, there is a need for a mindset change.
 Instead of building technology as quickly as possible, we might want to build it slowly and mindfully.

 Teams handling data could be compared to flowers.
-They can bloom if they are diverse, should cross-polenate to ensure they aren't duplicating efforts, and they cannot grow on barren lands or within nerd caves.
-Budding flowers will naturally include these kinds of participation question, while in a baren desert data scientists won't have space to ask these kinds of questions.
+They can bloom if they are diverse, should cross-pollinate to ensure they aren't duplicating efforts, and they cannot grow on barren lands or within nerd caves.
+Budding flowers will naturally include these kinds of participation questions, while in a barren desert data scientists won't have space, or colleague input, to ask these kinds of questions.

 ---